 Both projects are shot entirely on film.

 Justin's work researches the relation between culture and identity in South Africa.
 Having recently returned from working in the country, his editorial projects Being for the Other and Polis explore his own relationship with South Africa's history in a post-colonial context.
-He continues to develop the projects and starts a Masters in Documentary Photography at The University of South Wales in September.
+He continues to develop the projects and starts the MA Documentary Photography at The University of South Wales later this year.

 The Independent Photographer — Group Show Barcelona & Berlin

 Lucie Foundation MOPLA Analogue Portrait Project — Group Show Los Angeles